microprediction/precise/LITERATURE.md

 of the medial-point on the linear correlation coefficient, as reported in Chicheportiche and Bouchaud (2012).
 We have tested the ability of the model to predict Out-of-Sample the risk of non-linear portfolios, and found that it performs significantly better than other schemes.

+## A Forecast Comparison of Volatility Models [pdf](http://faculty.washington.edu/ezivot/econ589/DoesAnythingBeatGarch11.pdf)
+Hansen and Lunde

+By using intra-day returns to calculate a measure for the time-varying volatility, Andersen and Bollerslev (1998a) established that volatility models do provide good forecasts of the conditional variance.
+In this paper, we take the same approach and use intra-day estimated measures of volatility to compare volatility models.
+Our objective is to evaluate whether the evolution of volatility models has led to better forecasts of volatility when compared to the first “species” of volatility models.
+We make an out-of-sample comparison of 330 different volatility models using daily exchange rate data (DM/$) and IBM stock prices.
+Our analysis does not point to a single winner amongst the different volatility models, as it is different models that are best at forecasting the volatility of the two types of assets.
+Interestingly, the best models do not provide a significantly better forecast than the GARCH(1,1) model.